sifrimlab/FOCUS/docs/pipeline/alignment.md

 ### Interface layout

-The alignment GUI is organized into three main sections:
+The alignment GUI is organized into two main sections:

-**Left Panel: Modality Display**
+**Left Section: Modality Display**
-- Shows both the reference and target modalities overlaid together
+- Shows both the reference and target modalities overlaid, one on top of the other
 - The reference modality is overlaid on top of the target modality
 - Reference can be moved (via transformation controls); target is fixed and defines the coordinate space
 - For image modalities, the lowest-resolution pyramid level is loaded for responsive rendering
-- For spot modalities, spots are colour-coded by Leiden cluster to help identify tissue regions
+- For spot modalities, spots are colour‑coded by Leiden cluster to help identify tissue regions

-**Center: Control Mode Selector**
-- Switch between **Camera Control** (pan/zoom to inspect) and **Alignment Control** (transform reference)

 **Right Panel: Control Tools**
-- Transformation controls: translation (drag), rotation (around centroid), scale (scroll)
+- Switch between **Camera Control** (pan/zoom the view) and **Transformation Control** (translate, rotate, or scale the reference)
+- In Camera mode the mouse moves the point‑of‑view without affecting the transformation
+- In Transformation mode the mouse drags translate the reference; the mouse wheel changes the scaling component
+- Reset the transformation to its original state
-- Show/hide specific spot clusters (for spot-based modalities)
+- Show/hide specific spot clusters (for spot‑based modalities)
-- Fine-tune transformation parameters
-- Reset alignment to original state
 - Confirm alignment button to save the transform

-### Alignment modes

-In all modes, the reference modality (left panel) is moved to align with the target modality (right panel, fixed).
-Transformations are applied only to the reference.

-**Image-to-Image** (reference is `microscopy_image` or `raman`, target is `microscopy_image` or `raman`) : Use translation, rotation, and scaling controls to overlay the reference image onto the target image.
-The target image defines the coordinate space.
-After confirmation, the reference image is cropped and registered to match the target's bounds.

-**Spot-to-Image** (reference is `msi` or `st`, target is `microscopy_image` or `raman`) : Use transformation controls to position the reference spots (as a group) to match the target image anatomy.
-The target image defines the coordinate space, and anatomical features (vessels, tissue boundaries, cell clusters) serve as visual guides.
-After confirmation, each reference spot's position in the target image coordinate frame is recorded.

-**Spot-to-Spot** (reference is `msi` or `st`, target is `msi` or `st`) : Use transformation controls to overlay the reference spot grid onto the target spot grid.
-The target spots define the coordinate space.
-After confirmation, each reference spot's position in the target spot coordinate frame is recorded.

-### Alignment tips

-- Start with the most recognisable tissue structures (large vessels, tissue boundaries, fold edges) to establish the gross alignment.
-- Distribute your adjustments across the full tissue section — do not cluster corrections in one region.
-- Zoom in for fine-grained adjustment around challenging areas.
-- After repositioning, review the overall distribution before clicking **Confirm**.

-### Submit flow

-Click **Confirm** to record the current alignment for the displayed sample.
-The GUI immediately loads the next sample.
-Once all samples are processed, the GUI closes and the pipeline resumes saving results.

----

 ## Output